This chocolate self saucing pudding is my childhood favorite dessert. I still use this recipe all the time, and it never fails to disappoint.

-If you need to make this for quite a few people then doubling this recipe should feed about 6-8 people depending on how much people tend to eat.
-Don’t fear if you have any leftovers as this pudding will reheat perfectly.
-I love having this for breakfast as a bit of a treat.
+If you need to make this pudding for quite a few people, then doubling the recipe should feed about six to eight people.
+Do not worry if you have any leftovers as this pudding will reheat perfectly.
+I love having it for breakfast as a bit of a treat.

 If you want to see how to make this yummy chocolate self-saucing pudding, then check out the video below.
-It will take you through every step of creating this mouth-watering pudding.
+Alternatively, there is a full written recipe right underneath the video.

 Chocolate Self Saucing Pudding Recipe

-- Cream butter and caster sugar, add beaten egg and mix well.
+- Add the beaten egg and mix well.

-- Pour the boiling water gently over mix trying not to disturb the mix too much.
+- Gently pour the boiling water over the pudding mixture, try not to disturb the mixture too much.

 - Bake in the preheated oven for 45 minutes.